AlexRyabov/getPangaeaData/README.md

 - data_selected_nutrients/main_data/ main_nutrients.csv

 these files also have an ID column which refers to **Pangaea** ID.

+- raw_data/archive folder is also creted.
+This folder will contain the raw data from **Pangaea**.
+Once the data has been downloaded, this folder can be deleted.

 ## Notes
 Note that the script does not remove duplicates, so if the same data is included in several **Pangaea** datasets and these datasets are included in **dataset_links.xlsx** file, these data will appear several times in the final files, but will have different **Pangaea** ID.